Infrastructure as Code for MLOps with Terraform

 ecr_repository_url = "<ACCOUNT>.dkr.ecr.us-east-1.amazonaws.com/house-price-api"

-github_actions_role_arn = "arn:aws:iam::<ACCOUNT>:role/github-actions-ecr-push"Two things I won't let you skip.
-Keep your state in S3 with a lock table, not on your laptop — shared infrastructure with local state is a merge conflict that deletes a cluster.
-And know that this stack costs real money: EKS, a NAT gateway, and an ALB bill by the hour whether or not anyone's using them.
-When you're done following along, terraform destroy tears the whole thing down as cleanly as it built it.
-That create-and-destroy-on-demand ability is the quiet superpower — spin up a full environment to test a change, then delete it, and pay for an hour instead of a month.
+github_actions_role_arn = "arn:aws:iam::<ACCOUNT>:role/github-actions-ecr-push"Two things you shouldn't skip.
+First, keep your Terraform state in S3 with a lock table, not on your laptop — shared infrastructure with local state is how a merge conflict ends up deleting a cluster.
+Second, know that this stack costs real money: EKS, a NAT gateway, and an ALB bill by the hour whether anyone uses them or not.
+When you're done following along, terraform destroy tears everything down as cleanly as it was built.
+That create-and-destroy-on-demand ability is the quiet superpower: spin up a full environment to test a change, then delete it, and pay for an hour instead of a month.

 What's next